Caledonia (song): Later cover versions

 In 1998, it was covered by Belgium's Micha Marah as "Caledonia" and by Norway's Hanne Krogh under the title "Haugalandet" appearing in her album Vestavind.

 More recent cover versions include a 2002 recording by Fish (from Marillion fame) in the album Tribute to Franky Miller and the following year by Katie Targett-Adams on her self-titled 2003 album KT-A, a live 2006 recording by the singer/songwriter Paolo Nutini on a special version of his album These Streets and a 2007 cover by Ruth Notman on her album Threads.
 2008 saw two new recorded covers: first in an album release by Celtic Woman entitled A New Journey with main vocals by Lisa Kelly and second by singer/songwriter Amy Macdonald as a hidden track on her album This Is the Life.
 Two more covers followed in 2008, one by Celtic Thunder in their self-titled album Celtic Thunder and by Leon Jackson in his debut album Right Now.
 In 2009, Ronan Keating recorded his version on his album Winter Songs.
 Additional covers have been released by Tartan Terrors, Tina Mulrooney, Na Fianna, Julienne Taylor, Snakes in Exile and Jackson Greenhorn, the latter as part of his online demo The Scottish Connection.
 Nathan Carter recorded it in 2012 in his album Wagon Wheel accompanied by a new music video.
 Dutch folk duo The Lasses recorded a version of the song on their 2012 debut album "The Lasses".
 Irish singer/songwriter Wallis Bird recorded a version for the deluxe edition of her 2014 album ARCHITECT.
 In 2014, British country music duo Ward Thomas covered the song on their 2014 album "From Where We Stand".
+The Derina Harvey Band included a cover of the song on their 2016 album “Rove and Go”.
 In 2021, KT Tunstall recorded a version with Alan Cumming and American singer-songwriter Corbin Montenegro also covered the song on his EP Oceans on Fire.
+In 2022, Jacob Collier recorded a live version of the song in Glasgow during a performance, as part of his Djesse World Tour, and released the recording later that year as part of his Piano Ballads (Live From The Djesse World Tour 2022) album.

+In July 2024, The King's Singers performed a Blake Morgan a capella arrangement of the song with Voces8 as an encore to their BBC Proms concert.
+A rehearsal of the performance was released as a video on their Facebook page.

+A cover by Scottish singer Nina Nesbitt was released as a single in January 2025, after she covered the song at many of her concerts in Scotland.

 Lyrics change

 The original lyrics by Dougie MacLean, and featured on the album Craigie Dhu, include the line "I have kissed the ladies and left them crying".
 Dolores Keane's version changes this to "I have kissed the fellas and left them sighing".
-Many later versions substitute a new line "I have tried and have kept on trying".
+Many later versions, including those by Dougie MacLean, substitute a new line "I have tried and have kept on trying".